sanderbaas/WeatherWidget/README.md

 A widget has a minimal size of 4 x 3 and can be larger.
 When a widget is larger, more forecasts will fit.
 It is possible to change the location after adding a widget by tapping the gear icon.

-This app is available in English, Dutch and German.
+This app is available in English, Dutch, German and Chinese.

 Weather icons thanks to (MerlinTheRed)[https://www.deviantart.com/merlinthered/art/plain-weather-icons-157162192]